Setting The Standard For

 This design reflects a nation-based carbon circularity, aligning climate action with socio-economic renewal, while advancing the objectives of the Well-being of Future Generations (Wales) Act 2015 - Establishing a model of climate accountability in which Wales becomes a world-leading demonstrator of place-based decarbonisation

-Direct Grassroots ACtion
+Direct Grassroots Action

-Local Climate Justice
+Local Climate Justice & Wellbeing Focus

 -